remotesynth/remotesynthesis-blog/src/pages/blog/goodbye-jamstack.md

 I, myself, will likely retire using the term anymore, even as I don't have a replacement.
 I do think newsletters like [Jamstacked](https://jamstack.email/) (though probably with a new name) and events like [TheJam.dev](https://thejam.dev/) are still relevant for folks as they have recently tended to focus on full stack web development using JavaScript – so things like full-stack JavaScript ecosystem frameworks/tools and serverless and edge computing, none of which have become less relevant.
 We'll see how this continues to evolve and whether new terminology is created or even needed.

-The point is, the term is dead but the tools and technologies it encompassed are still very much alive.
+The point is, the term seems to be dead but the tools and technologies it encompassed are still very much alive.

 Goodbye, Jamstack.
 It was a fun.